kevinnyeo/aws-serverless-web-application/README.md

 <p align="center">
 <b>[Step 1] Creating AWS S3 Bucket</b> <br/>
+S3 Bucket is where we will store our static files.<br/>
 <br/>
  1. Create a new S3 bucket and ensure 'Block all public access to bucket' settings is toggled on. <br/>
  <img src="https://i.imgur.com/KmSarYF.png" height="80%" width="80%" /><br/>